Categories

 RisksHigher risk due to leverageNo added risk

-Initial CostFlexible due to the use of leverageYou need the full cost when buying an asset
+Initial CostFlexible depending on your initial marginYou need the full cost when buying an asset

 What are the Advantages of Crypto Futures?